Canterbury Park offers sports fans a glimpse of the future

 “It’s a learning curve for everyone,” Groen said.

-“It’s fun to say we’re sold out,” he said, “but it is a different model than in the past.”
+“It’s fun to say we’re sold out,” Groen said, “but it is a different model than in the past.”

 The atmosphere is different too, for obvious reasons.
 Fewer fans, less noise.
 Not the usual roar as horses reach the homestretch.
 The club levels are mostly quiet and orderly between races, though wagering has been robust so far.